Sypher36/CODSOFT/README.md

 # CODSOFT
-This contains all the tasks which were assigned for successful for Web Development.
+This contains all the tasks which were assigned for successful for my Web Development Internship.